International edition

 "It's a bigger bet than water-cooled SMRs."
 Different bet: water-cooled designs like the BWRX-300 minimize licensing risk; Natrium accepts more first-of-a-kind risk in exchange for storage, flexibility, and fuel efficiency.
 The comparison is the point — see BWRX-300 vs AP300 vs Natrium.

-Current state (July 2026)
+Current state (August 2026)

 Questions